-I further agree to notify the County terminates with the employee leasing company and I understand that I am required to furnish proof of replacement workers' compensation coverage prior to the termination of the employee leasing arrangement.
+I further agree to notify the County if I terminate the employee leasing company and I understand that I am required to furnish proof of replacement workers' compensation coverage prior to the termination of the employee leasing arrangement.

-I certify that I have workers' compensation coverage for through the employee leasing arrangement specified below:
+I certify that I have workers' compensation coverage through the employee leasing arrangement specified below:

-Name of Employee Leasing Company:
+Name of Employee Leasing Company:\\\\\

 Workers' Compensation Carrier:

 A.M.
 Best Rating of Carrier:

 Inception Date of Leasing Arrangement:

-I further agree to notify the County in the event that I switch employee-leasing compart that I have an obligation to supply an updated workers' compensation certificate to documents the change of carrier.
+I further agree to notify the County in the event that I switch employee-leasing companies.
+I recognize that I have an obligation to supply an updated workers' compensation certificate to the County that documents the change of carrier.

 Name of Contractor:

 Signature of Owner/Officer

 Title:

-Dotor
+Date: